 Website: Adham Dannaway

 It’s important to note how Adam puts site functionality first, and looks second.
-This is also a common mistake — I myself sometimes created sites which looked great but lacked intuitiveness, ease of use, or simply a typeface large enough to make anyone read it.
-Form (visual design) should always follow function, not vice versa.
+This is also a common mistake — I myself sometimes created sites that looked great but lacked intuitiveness, ease of use or even a typeface large enough for people to read.
+Form – or visual design – should always follow function, not vice versa.

 Website: Pat Johnson

 Pat’s website designs won 10 AAF Awards during past 5 years — a great proof of his craftsmanship in and of itself, if it wasn’t for the stellar work in his portfolio.
 He also gives back to the design community with a list of freebies available on his site.

 Asking him about what makes for a perfect website, here’s what he had to say:

 “A website design needs to be clean and simple so it’s easy for the user to quickly find what they want.
 This doesn’t mean you shouldn’t use large photos & graphics (I encourage that) — you have to be bold to stand out.